i470/Opium.MVVM.Framework/README.md

 - Automatic Busy Indicators

-- Abstracter Dispatcher on UI
+- Abstracted Dispatcher on UI

 # Samples included in a project
 Build with Visual Studio 2017 .NET 4.7